cassiodeveloper/bsideskrakow-2024/_posts/news/2013-06-12-trivia-night.md

 On Friday 6/21, we're wrapping up the first day of the camp with our first ever Geek Trivia Night!
 But, how does it work?

-If you've ever attended one of the North American DrupalCons, or any of the regional DrupalCamps, you may have attended Drupal trivia.
+If you've ever attended one of the North American DrupalCons, or any of the regional BSides Krakóws, you may have attended Drupal trivia.
 Well, our trivia night is *not* like that, because the questions aren't about Drupal.

 Instead, Geek Trivia Night will test your overall knowledge on a variety of topics like history, pop culture, music, TV, film, and the internet.
 It's basically a pop quiz on things you *actually* know -- plus awesome prizes.